zimmski/tavor/doc/complete-example.md

 Error: Credit should be 100 but was 75
 ```

 This is an interesting test case since the first iteration of the vending loop is not relevant to the bug.
 It shows that actions which trigger a flaw most not be a minimal set of actions but they can be reduced to such a set.
-This is one of the major operations of Tavor which is called **delta-debugging** or **reducing** in general.
+This is one of the major operations of Tavor which is called **delta-debugging** or in general **reducing**.
 The next main section will cover how Tavor can be used to reduce an input to its minimum.

 ## <a name="delta-debugging"></a>Delta-debugging of inputs

-**Delta-debugging** or in general **reducing** is a method to reduce data to its minimum while still complying to defined constraints.
+**Delta-debugging** or in general **reducing** is a method to reduce data to ideally its minimum while still complying to defined constraints.
 In our example the data is a key-driven test file which fails and the constraint is that the reduced test case should still fail.
 Therefore the final result of the delta-debugging process should be a minimal test case which still triggers the same bug as the original test case.
 This can be automatically or semi-automatically done by the `reduce` command of the Tavor binary.
 The binary uses our Tavor format file to parse and validate the given key-driven file and tries to reduce its data according to rules defined by the format file.
 For instance optional content like repetitions can be reduced to a minimal repetition.
 In our example we can reduce the iterations of the vending loop.

 We will use the bug and the key-driven test file `testset/fba58bb35d28010b61c8004fadcb88a3.test` which were introduced in [one of the subsections of "Introducing bugs"](#bugs-second-25-coin).
 The file has the following content.